IBM/appnav/docs/README.md

-If you encounter any unexpected behaviours or errors, see the [Known Issues](known-issues.md) before raising a support ticket.
+If you encounter any unexpected behaviors or errors, see the [Known Issues](known-issues.md) before raising a support ticket.